 Gaukur á Stöng - Gaukur at Stöng farm

-The Viking Gaukur Þrándilsson lived at Stöng.
-You can read a bit about him in Njáls Saga, but his Saga is unfortunately lost.
+The Viking Gaukur Trandilsson lived at Stöng.
+He is mentioned in the Saga of Njáll, but his Saga is unfortunately lost.

 Gaukur was killed by his own foster-brother, Ásgrímur Elliða-Grímsson.
-They waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, the married Þuríður at Steinastaðir farm.
+They apparently waged a duel of honour over Gaukur's affair with Ásgrímur's kinswoman, the married Þuríður at Steinastaðir farm.
 Her husband Steinólfur took it badly.

-In Þjórsárdalur one can find a cape called Gaukshöfði and there old bones were found in the 19th century, believed to be the bones of Gaukur.
-The cape is right by the road so it is easy visiting it.
+In Þjórsárdalur on a protruding cape called Gaukshöfði ancient bones were found in the 19th century, which might as well be the bones of Gaukur, might not.
+The cape is right by the road so it is easily accessible.

 It is possible to walk up to the top of the cape, where there is a fantastic view of Þjórsá glacial river, Iceland's longest river, and of the surrounding area.

 Þjóðveldisbærinn Saga-age farm

-Þjóðveldisbærinn (Commenwealth Farm) Saga-age farm is a reconstructed medieval farmhouse, a replica of the excavated ruins of the real Viking settler's farmhouse at Stöng in Þjórsárdalur valley.
+Þjóðveldisbærinn (Commonwealth Farm) Saga-age farm is a reconstructed medieval farmhouse, a full-scale replica of the excavated ruins of the real Viking settler's farmhouse at Stöng in Þjórsárdalur valley.

-In 1974, on the 1100-year anniversary of Icelandic settlement, Þjóðveldisbærinn was erected close to where Stöng farmhouse was excavated.
+In 1974-1977, on the 1100th anniversary of the Icelandic settlement, Þjóðveldisbærinn was erected close to where Stöng farmhouse was excavated.
 But much more easily accessible.

-Inside the farm in the middle of the main hall there is a long-fire.
-By it the inhabitants worked, rested, ate and told stories.
+Inside the farm in the middle of the main hall, you will find a longfire.
+By it, the inhabitants worked, rested, ate, and told stories.

-In my photo above you can see the toilet area and a drawing of a woman helping her child.
+The toilet area and a drawing of a woman helping her child

 The church is open and it is really small, showing that the Vikings were smaller than people today.
-One has to take care not to bang one's head, which I without fail do!
+Watch your head!

 The church belongs to the congregation of Stóra-Núpsprestakall benefice and the Icelandic state owns both the Saga-age farm and the church.

-A scene from the TV-series Game of Thrones was shot on this locations.
+A scene from the TV series Game of Thrones was shot at this location.
 A very violent scene, where all the inhabitants of the farm were killed by the Wildlings, but a small boy.